Austar

-Austar is now owned by Foxtel, which acquired the company in 2012.
-Since the acquisition, Foxtel has progressively merged all operations into the national system.
-Starting mid to late 2013, Foxtel merged all accounts to Foxtel and removed the MyStar related online services.
-This was the last step in the merge.
+Foxtel acquired Austar in 2012.
+After the acquisition, Foxtel progressively merged all operations into the national system.
+Starting mid- to late 2013, Foxtel transitioned all accounts to Foxtel and removed the MyStar-related online services, which was the last step in the merge.
 In November 2013, the Foxtel IQ units were made available with satellite connections for those who wished to replace their MyStar units.
-The transition was completed in 2014, when all Austar branding was replaced with the current Foxtel moniker.
-Austar was involved with providing services to Sega Channel in Australia in partnership with Namco Bandai Partners, a joint venture between Sega, Ozisoft, and Foxtel.
+The current Foxtel moniker took over all Austar branding in 2014, completing the transition.
+Austar provided services to Sega Channel in Australia in partnership with Namco Bandai Partners, a joint venture between Sega, Ozisoft, and Foxtel.

 Foxtel takeover

-On 11 July 2011, Austar announced that "it had entered into definitive transaction agreements with Liberty Global, Inc. (LGI) and Foxtel Management Pty Limited (Foxtel) under which Foxtel will acquire AUSTAR by a series of transactions including a scheme of arrangement (Scheme)."
+On 11 July 2011, Austar announced that it had entered into definitive transaction agreements with Liberty Global, (LGI) and Foxtel to acquire Austar under a scheme of arrangement.
 This takeover involved a minority shareholder approval on 30 March 2012, the approval of the Australian Competition & Consumer Commission on 10 April 2012, and had approval from a Second Court Hearing.
 The Austar shares were suspended on the Australian Securities Exchange (ASX) as of 16 April 2012, and were delisted from the ASX on 27 April 2012.
 The takeover was completed on 24 May 2012.

 Subscription television (Austar Television/Austar Digital)

 Austar's main business was subscription television, serving customers outside of the major metro areas.
-It took programming from both Foxtel and Optus services, and operates on a digital platform.
+It took programming from both Foxtel and Optus services, and operated on a digital platform.

 Austar Television was available in 2.4 million homes in regional areas of New South Wales, Victoria, Queensland and South Australia and all areas of Tasmania and the Northern Territory.
 Subscriber numbers to Austar Television were second behind Foxtel.
 Delivery methods include utilising the Optus C-Class Satellite Optus C1 and a digital cable network in Darwin.

 On Demand (Featured)

-Austar Featured on Demand used to deliver Austar shows–on demand–to the MyStar each week free of charge with a MyStar subscription.
+Austar featured On Demand, used to deliver Austar shows on-demand to MyStar each week to those with a MyStar subscription.
 It has since been replaced by Foxtel On Demand.